 Removing Images by size

-The ‘Registered image sizes’ section shows a list of all image sizes that are present on the site.
-This includes sizes for images that in use.
+The ‘Unused image sizes’ section shows a list of all image sizes that are present on the site.
+This includes sizes for images that are in use.
 Deleting a registered image size will remove all images of that size from the uploads folder, including any that are in use.

 In this case, the Media Library record will only be deleted if all copies of an image have been removed.